Registration and appointments

 - Virtual visits are subject to the RAMQ visit fee and will be charged at time of booking. (see our fees page)

-- On the day of you appointment, all patients (including accompanying parent or caregiver) must complete the Government of Canada COVID-19 self-assessment tool: https://ca.thrive.health/ 1 hour prior their in-person appointment.
+- On the day of you appointment, all patients (including accompanying parent or caregiver) must take their temperature and complete the Government of Canada COVID-19 self-assessment tool: https://ca.thrive.health/ 1 hour prior their in-person appointment.
 If after completing the self-assessment tool, you’ve been instructed to stay home and self-isolate, contact the clinic for further instructions.

 - On site screening.
 Patients and visitors will be actively screened (per Public Health screening guidelines) to keep our patients, staff and healthcare professionals safe.
 To expedite the process, we ask that patients show their results (located on the home page of the Canada COVID-19 self-assessment App) of their self-assessment to the clinic’s designated personnel.
 If you haven’t completed the self-assessment, you will be required to complete the self-assessment tool using the tablet provided by our staff.
 However, it is strongly recommended that all patients (including accompanying parents or caregivers) complete the tool prior to arriving on-site as this will allow for a quicker entrance into the clinic.